Robbie Lawlor: Criminal career

 In 2013, Lawlor robbed a cash box from a McDonald's restaurant in Donaghmede, putting a gun to the head of a security guard in the process.
 After being spotted by Gardaí attempting to hide stolen cash covered in blue dye from the till, Lawlor was charged with robbery.
 He later pleaded guilty to a lesser charge of possession of stolen money, being sentenced to 32 months in prison.
 In 2015, Lawlor was sentenced to 16 months in prison after Gardaí spotted him driving a stolen car; he had already been disqualified from driving.
 While in prison on these charges, he unsuccessfully attempted to escape prison in 2016, having attempted to attack security guards while in the Mater Hospital.

-In 2018, another former associate of Lawlor's, Ken Finn, was shot dead; Lawlor was again the prime suspect for this.
+In 2018, Lawlor's former associate Ken Finn was shot dead; Lawlor was again the prime suspect for this.
 Finn was believed to have been murdered as he was the right-hand man of a Coolock criminal boss, unidentifiable for legal reasons but dubbed "Mr. Big" by media sources, who Lawlor was involved in a dispute with.

 In 2019, Lawlor went on trial, accused of threatening to murder his ex-girlfriend Rachel Kirwan, her partner Derek Mitchell and his mother Fiona, as well as attempting to murder Fiona and murdering her pet dog.
 Shots had been fired at Mitchell's home, resulting in her pet dog dying.
 After it emerged that Kirwan had made false statements about Lawlor during proceedings, Lawlor was found not guilty and released from custody.
 He moved to Laytown in County Meath after his release, as the crime boss known as "Mr. Big" had made it clear he would not be welcome in north Dublin.